 Herewith this progressive lens design you get a really good progressive lens design to provide you with a big field of view in the near zone.
 The reason how this is achieved comes from the custom position of the reading zones in the lower half of the lens (PD optimized Inset).
 This position is being automatically calculated in combination with how long the distance is between your eyes.

-In allot of cases, the mentioned custom positions for the reading zones is the biggest bang for your buck.
+In a lot of cases, the mentioned custom positions for the reading zones are the biggest bang for your buck.
 But if the distances from your eye to the lens surface deviate a lot from the standard of 12mm your field of view will be minimized.
 The same is true for the parameters like the much the frame is tilted in front of your eyes or “wrapped” around your face.
 All these things will not be taken into consideration with this lens.

 Usually, a few parameters are not exactly on point.
 No matter which frame you choose.
 That is why I expect the Multigressiv line up to deliver smaller reading zones compared to the Impression 2 and the Impression Freesign.
 I really like the option to configure the style of the lens design to your needs.
 The following has nothing to do with custom parameters.